 So how can your company’s marketing grow and survive these days?

 More importantly, can you do it right and is it worth it?

-CEO of Google Eric Schmidt tells us that in just two days we create as much data as we did from the dawn of man through to 2003.
+In 2010, the then CEO of Google Eric Schmidt told us that in just two days we create as much data as we did from the dawn of man through to 2003.
 It’s a staggering statistic.

 For a company to succeed, its core messages must not only be heard, but must also influence and be remembered.
 The great Roman orator Cicero knew this.
 Memory was the fourth of his Five Canons of Rhetoric.

 You might have read somewhere that people remember 10% of what they read and 20% of what they see.
 What’s more, Edelman’s marketing research found that there’s a crisis of trust these days.
 Even if people read and remember, there’s no telling whether they’ll believe or trust you.